 Then you have your fish.
 Your white fish like Cod and Haddock is mostly protein, while your fatty fish delivers… you guessed it, fat as well.
-These are “good” fats, however with the risk of mercury poisoning aim for 2-3 portions of Wild Salmon a week and 2 portions of other oily fish like Sardines or Mackerel.
+These are “good” fats, but with the risk of mercury poisoning aim for 2-3 portions of Wild Salmon a week and 2 portions of other oily fish like Sardines or Mackerel.

 Finally you have your “Protein + Fat” combination foods.
 Eggs have a high dose of both, you’ll get 6 or 7 grams of protein and the same amount of fat in one large egg.
 Again, don’t go cheap, you want free range, organic, even omega-3 enriched if you can find them.
 Caged hens get super-stressed and churn out really poor quality eggs that aren’t going to do you any favours, so free range only.

 Then you have dairy.
 There’s a big debate about the unnatural hormones in supermarket milk, and if you ask Schwarzenegger if he drinks milk he’ll say “No milk!
 Milk is for babies”.
 In the book 150 Healthiest Foods On Earth, Jonny Bowden says Raw Milk is best.
 Raw milk has to be obtained directly from a farm and heated at home to make it safe to drink.